5GZORRO/mda/README.md

 This section covers all the needs a developer has to get deployment of the production mda component.

 #### Prerequisites
-For the signing step, described earlier, we some environment variables.
-Therefore we need to set the environment variable in file [.env](https://github.com/5GZORRO/mda/blob/main/.env).
+For run this component, we need to define some environment variables in file [.env](https://github.com/5GZORRO/mda/blob/main/.env).

 #### Deploy components
 The components configuration is built in a docker-compose.
 Since we are handling private packages, the first step requires the authentication of the user to get permissions.
 So, to acquire these permissions the following command is needed: